pydicom/pynetdicom/docs/user/concepts.rst

 set of abstract syntax/transfer syntax combinations through the mechanism provided by presentation contexts.
 In some cases it may be necessary for communicating AEs to exchange more detailed information about features and services they may optionally require/support.
-This is accomplished through the use of user information items such as:
+This is accomplished by sending additional user information items during the association request:

 * Maximum Length Application PDU Negotiation
 * Implementation Identification Notification